Back to Blog

 If you receive a phone call or letter from someone claiming to represent the IRS and informing you that you owe tax money, you can verify the claim by calling 1-800-829-1040.
 Emails allegedly sent by the IRS are scams, as the IRS does not reach out to taxpayers via email.

-Stay alert and safe this tax season!
+Stay alert this tax season, and stay safe!

 Get your tax refund faster